taichi221228/taichi221228/.scaffdog/component.md

     if: inputs.type != "page"
     initial: "index"
   path:
-    message: "What location is this component?"
+    message: "What location is this component in?"
     initial: ""
   hasProps:
     confirm: "Does this component have props?"